HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

       # Target Memory utilization scaling threshold
       targetMemoryUtilizationPercentage: 80
 ```
-The default amount of replicas per application can be reconfigured
+The default amount of replicas per application can be reconfigured.

 - If split deployment is enabled, both values are considered.
-In non split deployment, only the query value is considered
+In non split deployment, only the query value is considered.
 - Automated scaling is achieved by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData`, by default they are disabled with minimum and maximum pod count.

 ### Automated setup for DAM